Aryamaan-Kothakonda/Park-Project_Privacy-Policy/README.md

 When you register, we collect your username, email address, and password.

-Camera and Device access permission
+Camera and Device Permission Access
 To take photos or to upload pictures of available parking spots.
-Images will be shared with other users within the app, will not sold to third party.
+Images will be shared with other users within the app, will not be sold to third party.

 Location Data